rushdhan-ibrahim/first-year-latin/README.md

 I might update the organization of the files and change their format as I get further along in the book.
 Possible changes include:

-- Creating topic based files and organising them so separately so that jumping around becomes easier if you aren't following the book closely and know what to look for.
+- Creating topic based files and organising them that way separately, so that jumping around becomes easier if you aren't following the book closely and know what to look for.

 - Formatting the txt files to make it more standardised across lessons and more readable, and/or introducing a more structured file format, but the free-styled txt files remain a personal aesthetic preference for now.